New Evidence

 U.N. arms inspector David Kay's report found much the same thing: "We have discovered dozens of WMD-related program activities and significant amounts of equipment that Iraq concealed from the (U.N.) during the inspections that began in late 2002."

 It'll be interesting to hear what's on Loftus' tapes.
 They may indeed be a "smoking gun."
-If so, the case that so many have made against the war for so long will have been blown out of the water.
+If so, the case that so many have made against the war for so long will have been blown out of

 I missed the "Nightline" show, but I'm sure that once these tapes are released we'll hear even more about this... provided the liberal news media lets it out.